GoosefleetEO/allianceauth-buyback-program/README.md

 Name | Description | Default
 -- | -- | --
 BUYBACKPROGRAM_TRACKING_PREFILL | This is the prefill tag you will have on the tracking description for your contracts | aa-bbp.
+BUYBACKPROGRAM_PRICE_SOURCE_ID | Station ID for fetching base prices.
+Supports IDs listed on [Fuzzworks API](https://market.fuzzwork.co.uk/api/) | 60003760
+BUYBACKPROGRAM_PRICE_SOURCE_NAME | Display name of your price source.
+Has no effect on the actual price fetch which uses the ID. | Jita

 ## Step 6 - Adjust Permissions
 Overview of all permissions in this program.
 Note that all permissions are in the "general" section.